-Due to their dual hazard properties associated with their chemical and electrical content, lithium-based batteries as well as lithium-based batteries contained in equipment or packed with equipment are classified as Dangerous Goods.
+Due to their dual hazard properties associated with their chemical and electrical content, lithium-based batteries as well as lithium-based batteries contained in equipment or packed with equipment are classified as 'Dangerous Goods'.
+The rules the transport of dangerous goods governing in the EU can be found in the Agreement concerning the International Carriage of Dangerous Goods by Road (ADR).